-~ Dialog ~ Topic 18 ~ Growing up: Teenagers ~ Choose the questions you like ~
+~ Dialogue ~ Topic 18 ~ Growing up: Teenagers ~ Discuss Questions and Answers ~

 1)Describe your teenage years.
 Were you social, lonely, happy, sad, confused, busy?